Azure/azqr/README.md

 Results from all enabled plugins are included in the Excel, JSON, or CSV output.

-> Plugin commands (e.g., `azqr openai-throttling`) run in optimized plugin-only mode for faster execution, skipping resource and APRL scanning.
+> Plugin commands (e.g., `azqr ai-gov`) run in optimized plugin-only mode for faster execution, skipping resource and APRL scanning.
 Use `azqr plugins list` to see all available plugins.

 ### MCP Server (Model Context Protocol)